syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Dealing-With-Center-Button.md

 	}
 {% endhighlight %}

-N> There is a option to cancel the navigation by using the event argument `Cancel`.
+N> There is an option to cancel the navigation by using the event argument `Cancel`.